sammyCHY/devops_project/Introduction-to-Continuous-Integration-and-Continuous-Deployment/Introduction-to-CICD.md

 # Introduction to GitHub Actions and CI/CD Course Project

-Introduction course on GitHub Actions and Continous Integration/Continuous Deployment (CI/CD).
+Introduction course on GitHub Actions and Continuous Integration/Continuous Deployment (CI/CD).
 This course is designed to provide and hands-on-learning experience, guiding me through the essentials of automating software development processes using GitHub Actions.
 Whether a developer, a student, or someone curious about CI/CD practices, this course will equip you with the practical skills and knowledge you need to implement these powerful automation techniques in your projects.

 # Why is This Relevant for Learners?